Nicola Canali

 Nicola Canali (6 June 1874 – 3 August 1961) was an Italian cardinal of the Roman Catholic Church.
 He served as president of the Pontifical Commission for Vatican City State from 1939 and as Major Penitentiary from 1941 until his death, and was elevated to the cardinalate in 1935.
-He was Grand Master of the Order of the Holy Sepulchre of Jerusalem, a prestigious papal order of knighthood.
+He was Grand Master of the Order of the Holy Sepulchre of Jerusalem, a prestigious papal order of knighthood, from 1949 until 1960.

-Biography
+Early life and education

 Canali was born in Rieti to Marquis Filippo Canali and his wife, the Countess Leonetta Vincentini.
 After studying at the Pontifical Gregorian University and the Pontifical University of Saint Thomas Aquinas, Angelicum in Rome, he was ordained to the priesthood on 31 March 1900 in the Lateran Basilica.
-On 1 September 1903, Canali was made private secretary to Cardinal Rafael Merry del Val and entered the Roman Curia, in the Secretariat of State.
-He was raised to the rank of Privy Chamberlain of His Holiness in November of that same year.